ULJ-Yale/qunex/README.md

 * 0.20.22 [niutilities hcpmodified] Enabled use of custom brain masks and cerebellum edits in FS
 * 0.20.23 [connector] Improved handling of runTurnkey via mnap.sh and removed softlinks for hcp2 via RunTurnkey
 * 0.20.24 [connector] Improved handling of runTurnkey via mnap.sh, fixed recursive turnkey permissions and added curl to push logs
+* 0.20.25 [niutilities] Enabled use of .dscalar and surface only cifti in runPALM

 =======
 [Mind and Brain Lab]: http://mblab.si